Table of Contains

 7.2.2 Risk prevention measures

-To address physical and technological threats, such as loss of document information, etc., measures such as data backup are implemented to avert such risks.
+To address physical and technological threats, such as loss of document, etc., measures such as data backup are implemented to avert such risks.
 Other risks are handled with attention to their respective levels of gravity and the potential costs incurred, with the execution of appropriate measures, including risk acceptance.
 If a risk cannot be ignored and cannot be addressed with any countermeasure, there is the need for changes in the underlying system.

 Table 7-2 shows the threats to electronic documents and examples of preventive measures.